The quokka also referred to as the short-tailed scrub wallaby, is a small macropod around the size of a domestic cat.

 The breeding season for the quokka usually occurs in the colder months between January and March, when a single joey is born after a gestation period of about a month.

-Just like the other marsupial infants, the joey learns to crawl into the pouch of his mother fully un-helped, as it attaches itself to one of the female teats.
+Like the other marsupial infants, the joey learns to crawl into his mother’s pouch, which is fully unhelped as it attaches itself to one of the female teats.

-The Quokka babies nibble from their mother in the pouch for about six months they continue to develop.
+As they develop, the Quokka babies nibble from their mother in the pouch for about six months.

-In captivity, breeding will take place throughout the year until the animal is mature enough to mate at about a year old.
+In captivity, breeding will occur throughout the year until the animal is mature enough to mate at about a year old.

 Diet

-The quokka is a vegetarian, like other Wallaby animals, meaning that its diet consists entirely of the plant matter.
+Like other Wallaby animals, the quokka is a vegetarian, meaning its diet consists entirely of plant matter.

 The Quokka feeds on various grasses that line the pathways they create through the thick vegetation.
 They are also known for eating leaves and fruits as well as berries when they are available.